radianthero/radianthero.github.io/_posts/2024-22-11-back-from-arizona.md

 The Waymo was super cool; it was a somewhat slow but very comfy car ride, safer than some Uber drivers I've had in the past.
 Despite it being a little scary the first few minutes, I ended up just forgetting I was in a self-driving car and just vibed out.

-That's all from me today. expect a part 2 for the blog.
+That's all from me today. expect a part 2 to art tutorials, as I enjoyed making the first one a lot.